 Our journey to Swakopmund takes us via the coastal village of Walvis Bay where we visit the lagoon to see its rich bird life.
 Numerous water birds can be found at the Walvis Bay Lagoon, including huge flocks of flamingos.

-After visiting the cheetah centre we travel to Etosha National Park, considered one of the finest wildlife sanctuaries in Africa.
+From Waterberg, we drive to Etosha National Park, considered one of the finest wildlife sanctuaries in Africa.
 We spend the night at a lodge located on a rocky outcrop near Etosha.
 This afternoon you are free to take a dip in the pool, enjoy the views over the Mopane and Seringa forest and explore the natural surroundings on foot.
 You also have the option of taking a game drive (extra cost) at the lodge.

 This morning we have breakfast and make our way into Etosha National Park, the premier game viewing destination in Namibia.
 The national park consists largely of the Etosha Pan, with the name Etosha meaning the “Great White Place” in the Ovambo's Ndonga dialect.